This blog was originally posted on May 11, 2021, and updated on Feb. 21, 2025, with new information.

-When considering the branding of your new child care business, you may be wondering what name is most appropriate to convey your center’s personality, philosophy and educational approach to parents.
+When considering the branding of your child care business, you must think about the difference of preschool vs. daycare.
+Think about what name is most appropriate to convey your center’s personality, philosophy and educational approach to parents.
 Terms like “daycare,” “child care” and “preschool” are sometimes used interchangeably, and may not be regulated terms.
-Knowing which one to choose for your center isn’t always obvious.

-Whether you’re starting an academically-focused preschool program or a free-ranging daycare center, it’s worth thinking about the different types of child care services and what their names represent to parents and others in your community.
+Whether you’re starting an academically focused preschool program or a daycare, it’s worth thinking about the different types of child care services and what their names represent to parents and others in your community.

 Or maybe you’re a parent who’s comparing child care programs in your area and trying to choose between a daycare or a preschool program for your child.
 You might be wondering what the real differences are between these programs, including the services they offer and how they’re licensed in your state.